-2015-16 MS Exam Schedule
+2016-17 MS Exam Schedule

+Fall exam

+3.6 1.00

-Fall exam Oct.
-28 Spring exam March 30
+Spring exam March 29

 The examination is a test over competencies expected of graduates at the M.S. level.
-Core competencies are listed in this student handbook.
-It is recommended that students review material from epidemiology core courses (Epidemiology I; Epidemiology II; Statistical Methods in Epidemiology and/or Applied Categorical Data Analysis; and Design & Analysis of Biomedical Studies).
+It is recommended that students review material from epidemiology core courses (EPID:4400 Epidemiology I; EPID:6400 Epidemiology II; and EPID:5241 Statistical Methods in Epidemiology).
 You may contact Dr. Lynch two weeks prior to the exam to access the ICON Epi I coursework to review before the exam.